How to Form a Chapter

 1. Meetings should be conducted in an orderly fashion using guidance from Robert’s Rules of order.

-2. Regular elections should be held to designate leadership in a manner to create revolving leadership roles
+2. Regular elections should be held at least every two years to support revolving leadership roles.

 3. Members should be notified well in advance (such as 3-4 weeks) of meetings and other activities.

-4. Minutes of all meetings, including any executive committee meetings, general membership meetings and committee meetings, must be kept by the Chapter secretary.
+4. Minutes of all meetings, including any officers (or executive committee) meetings, general membership meetings and committee meetings, must be kept by the Chapter secretary.
 The minutes should be disseminated to Chapter members and made available for reference.
-A copy of the minutes should be sent to AARST National.
+A copy of the minutes should be sent to IEA National.

-5. Annually, a membership report, copies of newsletters, and other communications should be sent to AARST National.
+5. Annually, a membership report, copies of newsletters, and other communications should be sent to IEA National.

-AARST National dues include the affiliated chapter’s share of the dues.
-Members will be billed directly by AARST National for AARST National dues.
-A chapter’s voting members must be in good standing with the chapter and AARST National, which includes a member’s dues must be paid and current to be a chapter member in good standing.
-Furthermore, AARST bylaws specify that a member in good standing must be in conformance with the scientific, technical, and ethical principles of the Association.
+IEA National dues include the affiliated chapter’s share of the dues.
+Members pay dues through the IEA National website.
+The chapter’s voting members must be in good standing with IEA National: membership dues must be paid up to date and the member must be in conformance with the scientific, technical, and ethical principles of the Association.

 1. Encouraging ethical business practices.

-3. Becoming the reliable information resource for the media, and community, at large.
+3. Being the reliable information resource for the media and community, at large.

-4. Becoming the representative voice for legislative change.
+4. Being the representative voice for legislative change.

-5. Pooling resources to enable a more effective marketing of radon issues.
+5. Pooling resources to enable more effective marketing of radon issues.

-The Chapter’s secretary should make available a quarterly summary of activities to AARST National which may be published and distributed by AARST National.
-AARST National may disseminate information and poll members on emerging issues relevant to the membership through its network of chapters.
-Chapters can solicit support from AARST National and should be ready to mobilize support for National initiatives when asked.
+The Chapter’s secretary should make available a quarterly summary of activities to IEA National.
+IEA National may disseminate information and poll members on emerging issues relevant to the membership through its network of chapters.
+Chapters can solicit help from IEA National and should be ready to mobilize support for National initiatives when asked.

-The president of the chapter (or a delegate) serves as a voting member of AARST’s Chapter Council.
-The Chapter Council has two elected members with voting rights that represent the chapters during AARST Board Meetings.
-Chapters are urged to fund the participation of their representatives.
+The president of the chapter (or designee) serves as a voting member of IEA’s Chapter Council.
+Two members are elected by the Chapter Council to represent chapters, with voting priveliges, on the IEA National Board of Directors.

-The AARST National Board of Directors reserves the sole and exclusive right to approve, disapprove or revoke any chapter’s authorization, approval or affiliation with AARST for any reason including but not limited to the following examples of egregious occurrences:
+The IEA National Board of Directors reserves the sole and exclusive right to approve, disapprove or revoke any chapter’s authorization, approval or affiliation with IEA for any reason including but not limited to the following examples of egregious occurrences:

-2. Where there is sufficient cause demonstrating that the chapter has not complied with its bylaws or AARST National’s purpose as may be stated in AARST National’s bylaws.
+2. Where there is sufficient cause demonstrating that the chapter has not complied with its bylaws or IEA National’s purpose as stated in IEA National’s bylaws.

-3. Poor ethical conduct or violations of AARST ethical codes by the Chapter’s officers and/or members.
+3. Poor ethical conduct or violations of IEA ethical codes by the Chapter’s officers and/or members.

-4. Chapters adopting bylaws or taking other actions which may be deemed to be unacceptable to the ethical or operating interests of AARST National.
+4. Chapters adopting bylaws or taking other actions which may be deemed to be unacceptable to the ethical or operating interests of IEA National.

-All communications directed to National AARST shall be in writing.
+Dispute-related communications directed to IEA National shall be in writing.

-1. Initial contact: The initial contact should be a letter written to the President of the Chapter with a copy to the Chapter’s officers and the Executive Secretary relating the violation or complaint and requesting a written response relating appropriate action and giving a target deadline for the response.
+1. Initial contact: The initial contact shall be a letter written to the President of the Chapter with a copy to the Chapter’s officers relating the violation or complaint and requesting a written response relating appropriate action and giving a target deadline for the response.
 If the response is timely and the appropriate action taken, the violation will have been addressed.

 2. If the response is not timely, for example, 30 days, a follow-up certified letter is recommended.

-3. Additional communications may be addressed to the appropriate committee of AARST National for aid in resolution of a dispute.
+3. Additional communications may be addressed to the appropriate committee of IEA National for aid in resolution of a dispute.